hacdias/hacdias.com/content/_index.md

   - /posts/2019/04/18/trying-pixel-art
 ---

-**Hi 👋, I’m Henrique**, a Portuguese 🇵🇹 guy living in The Netherlands 🇳🇱.
-I'm a software engineer who cares about open source, user agency, decentralization, identity, and building impactful tools and products.
-In my spare time, I enjoy staying active, photography, programming, or a great cup of coffee or tea.
+**Hi 👋, I’m Henrique**, a software engineer based in The Netherlands 🇳🇱, originally from Portugal 🇵🇹.
+I'm passionate about open source, user agency, decentralization, identity, and building impactful tools and products.
+In my free time, I enjoy staying active 💪, photography 📷, programming 💻, or a great cup of coffee or tea ☕️.
 Welcome to my corner on the web!